openedx-actions/tutor-print-config/README.md

 # tutor-print-config

-Github Action to print the contents of tutor's config.xml to the
+Github Action to print the contents of tutor's config.xml to the console

 ## Usage: